|Ceramic frit ink (inorganic pigments), UV-cured, or sol-gel inks for digital printing on glass?|

 For printing on glass, I would estimate that 90% of the UV printer manufacturers claim their machines can print on glass.
 Just look at their spec sheets and advertising claims.

 FLAAR does not accept these claims on all their spec sheets.
-In most cases these claims are misleading at best and inappropriate.
+In most cases these claims are misleading at best and usually unrealistic.
 The only companies where I have seen experience with printing on glass would be

 Glass printing with most inkjet printers requires pre or post-treatment

-I am only convinced that a manufacturer can legitimately sell into the glass market when either I see a chemist in their company headquarters who knows glass and or ink chemistry for glass, or when I see a relationship with a major university chemical department or other comparable technology department (WP Digital with the University of Bern); Durst with several universities in Austria).
-For IP&I my documentation was visiting a printshop that printed on glass year in year out.
-SkyAir Ship has the experience gained from more than one hundred glass-printing shops that use their earlier models.
+I am only convinced that a manufacturer can legitimately sell into the glass market when either I see a chemist in their company headquarters who knows glass and or ink chemistry for glass, or when I see a relationship with a major university chemical department or other comparable technology department (WP Digital with the University of Bern).

 Merely putting glass samples in your booth is not enough.
 Merely listing glass in your spec sheet is worse.